VirtusLab/scala-cli/website/docs/reference/cli-options.md

 ### `--power`

-When called as 'scala', allow to use power commands too
+Allows to use restricted & experimental features

 ## Publish options